maximumstock/poe-stash-indexer/README.md

 ## Features

 - Listens on the [Public Stash Tab API](https://www.pathofexile.com/api/public-stash-tabs) river stream
 - Filters out all currency related items, ie. Orbs, Maps, Oils, Essences, Fragments, Catalysts, etc.

+  **NOTE**: At this point in time unique and rare items are not supported.
 - Persists them in PostgreSQL database, running in container `poe`